skybrian/repeat-test/docs/1_getting_started.md

 ok | 1 passed (1 step) | 0 failed (1ms)
 ```

-Since repeatTest doesn't print anything itself for passing tests, all the output comes from the bdd framework.
+Since repeatTest doesn't print anything itself for passing tests, the above output comes from the bdd framework.

+That should be enough about the `repeatTest` function to get started.
+To learn about generating examples, see [Part 2](./2_generating_examples.md).